MoritzGoeckel/TravellingSalesman/README.md

 # How to use
 Load the index.html and click on the top map to add waypoints.
 The first waypoint is red and represents the starting / end point.
 All other waypoints are blue.
 The maps bellow are the different methods with the graphical representation of the path.

-# Coding Challenge
-This project was created as a submition for a coding challenge of IT-Talents.de